Live Like a Midcoast Maine Local- 12 Insider Secrets

 - As you’re driving north on Route 1 through Warren you’ll come upon School House Farm, an adorable and friendly farm stand.
 They offer fruits and veggies and a small selection of good cheeses.
 But best of all they have hand pies and cider donuts.
 They may not be healthy for you, but they sure taste good!

 - Psst!
 We have a back way into Camden that gets you out of Route 1 traffic and is one of the loveliest drives in the area.
-As your traveling north on Route 1 take a right on Pascal Ave. and drive through Rockport.
+As you’re traveling north on Route 1 take a right on Pascal Ave. and drive through Rockport.
 Stop and pay homage to Andre the Seal in the harbor if you wish.
 Then follow Central Ave. to Russell Ave.
 You will pass Aldemere Farm.
 Make sure you stop and say “Moo” to the gorgeous Belted Galloway cows who may be munching on lunch in the fields.
 Then on to Camden where you can park on one of the side streets and walk to Main Street.

 - Farnsworth Art Museum is a fantastic museum with free admission on Wednesday nights in the summer months and also on the nights of Rockland’s First Friday Night Art Walks.
 (Check their website for details and hours of operation).